crownstone/bluenet/docs/SERVICE_DATA.md

 3 | Switch locked | When the switch state is locked, this will be 1.
 4 | Time set | If this is 1, the time is set on this Crownstone.
 5 | Switchcraft | If this is 1, switchcraft is enabled on this Crownstone.
-6 | Reserved | Reserved for future use.
+6 | Tap to toggle | If this is 1, tap to toggle is enabled on this Crownstone.
-7 | Reserved | Reserved for future use.
+7 | Behaviour overridden | If this is 1, behaviour is overridden.

 <a name="state_error_bitmask"></a>
 #### Error Bitmask